Use Omni to discover books available through the library, whether they're ebooks or physical.

 Having trouble finding books on a specific topic?
 Here are some hints.

-The majority of our e-books are included in the Library Catalogue and can be found with any search.
+The majority of our e-books are found using Omni.

 The following resources contain collections of e-books.
 Most offer the option to create an account for yourself and save books, as well as adding notations and highlighting.
 These sites often allow searching within the book, which finds more books than our catalogue can.